Freshwater Harmful Algal Blooms

 Prognosis is grave, but survivors recover completely.

-Guanitoxin is another neurotoxin with nicotinic and cholinergic effects due to inhibition of acetylcholinesterase.
-Anatoxins are produced by Dolichospermum (Anabaena) spp., Planktothrix spp., Microcystis spp., Aphanizomenon spp., Phormidium spp., and Cyclindrospermum spp.
+Guanitoxin (formerly anatoxin-a(S)) is another neurotoxin with nicotinic and cholinergic effects due to inhibition of acetylcholinesterase.
+Guanitoxin is produced by Dolichospermum (Anabaena) spp.
 Due to acetylcholinesterase inhibition, clinical signs include increased salivation and lacrimation, polyuria, diarrhea, vomiting, and nicotinic signs as described with guanitoxin.
 Central nervous system signs are not expected because guanitoxin does not cross the blood-brain barrier.

 Treatment can include atropine to reverse life-threatening cholinergic signs, in addition to symptomatic and supportive care.